watashiniuta/node.js-express-board-tutorial/README.md

 # 📝 node.js-express-board-tutorial

 A Node.js Express-based web application for managing posts, comments, likes, and user interactions.
-This project includes session-based authentication, CRUD operations for posts, hierarchical comments (upments and downments), and a like system for posts and comments.
+This project includes session-based authentication, CRUD operations for posts, hierarchical comments (upments and downments), a like system for posts and comments, and a view counter to track post popularity.
 Users can interact with content efficiently, with a responsive UI built using EJS and jQuery.

 ---